Transit-oriented development: Economic

 TOD, specifically along light rail transit lines, have been seen to increase the amount of new businesses in Phoenix within one mile of a station, with businesses in the knowledge, service, and retail industries experiencing 88%, 40%, and 24% more new starts respectively than non-TOD areas.
 However, a decrease in manufacturing facilities has also been noted in TOD; similar results are likely to be seen in other U.S. cities.
 The value of condominiums in San Diego generally increases with decreasing distance from light rail transit stations, increasing walkability of neighborhoods, and increasing available services.
 This points to TOD as a preferable style of neighborhood to people, showing that market-driven creation of TOD neighborhoods may be possible in U.S. metropolitan areas.
 Resident expenses in TOD have been shown to be lower in well developed areas in spite of the generally higher rental costs due to lower energy use and travel costs, in Los Angeles the savings are around $3100 per year for one household.

+TOD tends to increase nearby property values and reduce household transportation costs by lowering automobile dependence and parking expenses.
+These gains have prompted the use of land value capture mechanisms, including land value taxes, betterment taxes, and tax increment financing to recover a portion of the value created by public transit investment and reinvest it into capital costs and system expansion.
+When captured revenues are directed back into infrastructure, they can create a virtuous cycle of value creation and reinvestment that supports long-term system viability.
+However, these mechanisms raise equity concerns, as special assessments must be limited to areas where property owners both benefit from transit and are financially able to pay, while TOD-induced land value gains can displace low-income residents absent affordability safeguards.